Sedum sieboldii (aka October Daphne or Hylotelephium sieboldii) is a deciduous succulent plant hailing from Japan.

 Growth Rate: Slow

 Water Requirements: Low to moderate.
-Sedum sieboldii is drought tolerant and considered an excellent candidate for xeriscaping.
-Water regularly throughout the growing season, and allow the soil moisture to dry out between watering.
+Sedum October daphne is drought tolerant and considered an excellent candidate for xeriscaping.
+Provide regularly throughout the growing season, and allow the soil moisture to dry out between watering.

 Fertilizer Requirements: Fertilize a couple of times a month during the growing season using a weak solution of standard liquid fertilizer.
 Watch carefully early in the spring, and when new shoots emerge from the soil provide the first feeding.

 Grooming & Maintenance: Encourage blooming by deadheading the flowers as needed throughout the growing season.
 At the end of the growing season, leave dead stems on the plant.
 In the springtime when new growth begins, clip or break off the dead stems.

 Propagation of Sedum seiboldii is extremely easy.